The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Data and methodology

 Unsupervised clustering techniques have been mainly applied to IFS cubes covering the complete galaxy, identifying the large-scale structures \citep[see][and Sect.~\ref{Sect1:Introduction}]{Chambon2024,deSouza2024}, but not applied specifically to the circumnuclear regions of local galaxies, where multiple processes are occurring simultaneously.
 In order to evaluate if this technique is able to separate the main ionising source for individual regions in complex systems, we developed a complementary method aimed at assigning a physical meaning to the resulting clusters.

 Most of the galaxies from our sample have already been analysed in previous works (see Sect.~\ref{SubSect2:Data} and Table~\ref{Table:1}).
-Thus, we could identify some of the clusters with particular regions from the galaxy for which we already know their physical nature (e.g. AGN, ionisation cone, SF region, disc, etc.).
+Thus, we could use that previous information to associate some of the clusters with particular regions from the galaxy for which we already know their physical nature (e.g. AGN, ionisation cone, SF region, disc, etc.).
+In particular, these come from evaluating their kinematics (line widths and velocities), emission features ratios (PAHs, warm molecular gas and/or mid-IR line ratios), and morphological (fluxes, SF circumnuclear rings, etc.) properties.
 We can use this prior knowledge to create a subset of clusters that can be used as a training set for a supervised machine learning classifier.
 This way, we can identify those line ratios useful to separate between regions with different ionisation sources (see scheme in Fig.\ref{FigAp:flowchart}).
 Specifically, we manually assigned labels to the known clusters such that: we labelled as 0 the region where the AGN is located, the disc or SF regions as 1, and the interacting or outflowing regions (hereafter referred as 'Other') as 2.
 We left the clusters with an unclear physical origin, or those for which we did not have any prior information, unlabelled (see Table~\ref{Table:2}).